Adding Customers, Leads & Customer Groups

 Sales Rep

-Assign a sales representative to this customer.
+Select a sales representative to assign to this customer.

 Sales Rep Can Call